-Students undertaking the SYLF at Standard Level and Advanced Level will complete five Units of Learning, each taken over a minimum of two years (see diagram).
+Students undertaking the SYLF Standard level, will complete six Units of Learning, each taken over a minimum of two years (see diagram).
 In addition, students who intend to go on to university will take uniTEST, an aptitude test developed for the purpose of university entrance.